johsteffens/About-Me/README.md

 **A: It could be considered a learning disorder.**

 **Q:** A disorder?
 Please elaborate.<br>
 **A: I've difficulty learning and understanding simply by memorizing things.
-Instead I choose the rather tedious path of learning by reinventing/rediscovering and eventually comparing my result to the generally accepted one.
-When my result agrees, I get a dopamine rush.
-When it disagrees, one of two cases apply.**
+Instead I choose the rather tedious path of learning by reinventing/rediscovering and only afterwards trying to find out if a generally accepted solution already exists and what it might be.
+When my result matches, I get a dopamine rush.
+When it differs, one of two cases apply.**

 **Q:** Which two cases?<br>
 **A:**